kendeveloper1/qaiotdb-challenge2022/README.md

 ### Read carefully this file to understand the purpose correctly

-All task resolutions must be uploaded to a Git repository (Github, Gitlab, Bitbucket, etc.).
+All task resolutions must be uploaded to a Git repository.
 Public or private.
 Add a readme file describing the configuration environment and the basics of the test.
-This tasks should take less than three hours of work, you can take as much time as you need.
+These tasks should take less than three hours of work, you can take as much time as you need.
 Intelligent prioritisation is another goal for these tasks.